The Bachelor (Australian TV series) season 1: Episode 7

 While Tim and Danielle were gone, an invitation arrived for the group date.
 Sarah, Ali, Emily, Rochelle and Penny were chosen to meet up with Tim at the Australian Guide Dogs training centre.
 Each were given a puppy to 'train' and play with.
 First up, they were taken into the kennels to do a poop-scoop which Rochelle balked at.
-Tim then asked Ali to attend another chore which was to wash 2 puppies and Ali and Tim enjoyed a little time alone catching-up.
+Tim then asked Ali to attend another chore which was to wash two puppies.
+Ali and Tim enjoyed a little time alone catching-up.

-Tim was wondering who in the group was the most nurturing, comforting and loving with the puppies and chose Sarah as the most natural with those qualities – her prize from the group date was an evening alone in a pocket of bushland where they lit an open fire and toasted marshmallows.
+Tim was wondering who in the group was the most nurturing, comforting and loving with the puppies.
+He chose Sarah as the most natural with those qualities – her prize from the group date was an evening alone in a pocket of bushland where they lit an open fire and toasted marshmallows.

 The next morning, Tim arrived at the house unannounced to surprise the girls who had just woken and were mingling in the kitchen in their PJ's and onesies.
 He wanted to cook them a hot breakfast, and wondered who was the most comfortable in their own skin sans make-up 'au naturel'.